binaya25/Capstone1/ReadME.md

-# Stock Analyst App Readme
+# Stock Analyst App Readme  ## (Use PC or rotate mobile screen for better experience)

 This readme provides information about the Stock Analyst App, its functionality, installation instructions, and how to run the app.